4paradigm/OpenMLDB/README.md

 We propose a few techniques to improve the performance for both offline and online feature extraction.
 As a result, our offline feature extraction can be significantly faster than existing opensource bigdata processing frameworks.
 Moreover, our online service can provide low latency (tens of milliseconds) to meet the performance requirement of online inference.

-You can read our publications and blogs for more technical detail.
+You can read our below  section (7.
+Publications & Blogs) for more technical detail.

 ### 2.4 Integrated CLI

-We provide an integrated and powerful CLI for SQL programming, online and offline task management, and database administration.
+We provide an integrated and powerful CLI for SQL programming, job management, online and offline deployment, and database administration.
 Developers who are familiar with database's CLIs should be very comfortable with our tool.

 *Note that, the CLI of current release 0.3.0 only supports the cluster mode partially.
 It will be fully supported in the next release of 0.4.0*